versionone/VersionOne.SDK.Java.APIClient/README.md

     }
 ```

-There are two methods you can call on the OrderBy class to sort your results: MinorSort and MajorSort.
+There are two methods you can call on the **OrderBy** class to sort your results: **MinorSort** and **MajorSort**.
 If you are sorting by only one field, it does not matter which one you use.
-If you want to sort by multiple fields, you need to call either MinorSort or MajorSort multiple times.
-The difference is: Each time you call MinorSort, the parameter will be added to the end of the OrderBy statement.
-Each time you call MajorSort, the parameter will be inserted at the beginning of the OrderBy statement.
+If you want to sort by multiple fields, you need to call either **MinorSort** or **MajorSort** multiple times.
+The difference is: Each time you call **MinorSort**, the parameter will be added to the end of the OrderBy statement.
+Each time you call **MajorSort**, the parameter will be inserted at the beginning of the OrderBy statement.

 ### How to select a portion of query results

-Retrieve a "page" of query results by using the Paging propery of the Query object.
+Retrieve a "page" of query results by using the **Paging** propery of the **Query** class.
 This query will retrieve the first 3 Story assets:

 ```java
 public Asset[] PageListOfAssets() throws Exception {